 Opioid dependence is a complex disease involving physiological, psychological, genetic, behavioral and environmental factors.
 It shares features of other drug dependencies but often requires unique treatment strategies.
 No single treatment approach is effective in all cases.
 While abstinence is generally accepted as the primary goal of treatment, it is not feasible as an exclusive goal for all opioid dependent persons.

-Preventing prescription drug misuse, abuse, opioid use disorder and addiction requires a public health approach that includes prevention, early intervention, treatment, and recovery support services.
+Preventing prescription drug misuse, and opioid use disorder requires a public health approach that includes prevention, early intervention, treatment, and recovery support services.
 Appropriate opioid use is an important step in preventing opioid use disorder and addiction.
 National guidelines support shared decision-making for appropriate use and misuse.

 Because of possible danger and misuse, opioids are closely controlled by medical providers and by the law.
 Patients who use opioids should have their prescriptions written and monitored by one physician and have the prescriptions filled at the same pharmacy.